line/centraldogma/site/src/sphinx/setup-configuration.rst

 Hiding sensitive property values
 --------------------------------
-Central Dogma supports for property value substitution through the use of :api:`com.linecorp.centraldogma.server.ConfigValueConverter`.
+Central Dogma supports property value substitution through the use of :api:`com.linecorp.centraldogma.server.ConfigValueConverter`.
 If you want to hide sensitive information such as ``tls.keyPasswords``, you can implement the converting logic with your own :api:`com.linecorp.centraldogma.server.ConfigValueConverter` and register it via